 DPR used a combination of a critical path method (CPM) and lean planning techniques to track big picture progress and meet schedule dates for the project.

-This commitment led the project achieving zero defects, which means the project had no punchlist items at the time of substantial completion.
+This commitment led to the project achieving zero defects, which means the project had no punchlist items at the time of substantial completion.
 From the beginning, quality checks occurred at the time of installation.
 Team members conducted weekly quality walks and developed a rolling completion list (RCL) of quality items that required resolution prior to the completion of each construction phase.
 Using a program called PlanGrid, the RCL was available in real time to subcontractors through tablets and smartphones, allowing quality defects to be resolved throughout construction “on the fly,” rather than at the end of construction.

 From start to completion, 2,596 quality items were tracked and resolved, which resulted in the project successfully achieving zero defects at substantial completion.
 It is the largest DPR project to achieve this honor to date, and prompted Banner’s vice president of construction to call it the best project he has ever seen!